 New Growth (estimated): $400,000

-Because that number is fixed, if property taxes go up, the tax rate must go down.
+Because that number is fixed, if property values go up, the tax rate must go down.
 That is exactly what has been happening for the past five years: Residential property values have been rising, and the tax rate has been dropping:

 So far, we have just been talking about residential property taxes.
 The situation with respect to CIP (commercial, industrial, and personal property) is a bit different, but those properties account for only 4% of total property taxes in Melrose.